populse/mia_processes/docs/source/documentation/bricks/preprocess/afni/Calc.rst

     It is also possible to use built in functions such as sin, cos, sqrt, mean, stdev...
     Some functions are also designed to help implement logical functions such as step(x)  = { 1 if x > 0; 0 if x <= 0 }.

-    For more example, refers to the AFNI documentation
+    For more example, refers to the AFNI documentation.

     ::